Skip to content

 Definition

-A payment code is the static identifier at the heart of BIP47, "Reusable Payment Codes for Hierarchical Deterministic Wallets."
-Technically it is an extended public key with associated metadata bound to a particular identity or account.
-Unlike a raw Bitcoin address, a payment code can be published once, printed on a card, or tipped on a profile, yet every party who pays it derives a brand-new, unlinkable address for each transaction.
-The shareable code never appears on-chain in the clear, so a public observer cannot scrape an address book or tally a balance from it.
+Payment code is the static identifier at the heart of BIP47, "Reusable Payment Codes for Hierarchical Deterministic Wallets."
+Technically it is an extended public key with associated metadata, bound to a wallet identity; practically, it is an address you can publish once — printed on a card, pinned to a profile, engraved on a tip jar — from which every payer's wallet derives a brand-new, unlinkable on-chain address for each payment.
+The code itself never appears on-chain in the clear, so a public observer cannot look up a payment code and tally a balance or scrape a payment history from it.
+It solves the oldest tension in Bitcoin privacy: addresses must not be reused, but real life keeps demanding one stable thing to publish.

-The first time Alice pays Bob, her wallet performs elliptic-curve Diffie-Hellman (ECDH) between her code and his, producing a shared secret.
-From that secret both wallets deterministically generate the same sequence of one-time addresses: the recipient's public key B is tweaked as B' = B + sG, where s = SHA256(Sx) derives from the shared ECDH point.
-Bob recovers the matching private key as b' = b + s.
-Neither the code nor the shared secret is ever broadcast, so the link between payer and payee remains off-chain.
+The first time Alice pays Bob, her wallet performs elliptic-curve Diffie–Hellman (ECDH) between her payment-code keys and his, producing a shared secret only the two of them can compute.
+From that secret, both wallets deterministically derive the same sequence of one-time addresses: Bob's public key B is tweaked as B' = B + sG, where s = SHA256(Sx) comes from the x-coordinate of the shared ECDH point — so Alice can compute where to pay, and Bob recovers the matching private key as b' = b + s to spend.
+Each subsequent payment uses the next index, yielding a fresh address every time.
+Neither the codes nor the shared secret ever touches the chain; an observer sees only unrelated-looking payments to never-reused addresses.

 In Simple Terms

-A payment code is the static identifier at the heart of BIP47, “Reusable Payment Codes for Hierarchical Deterministic Wallets.”
-Technically it is an extended public…
+Payment code is the static identifier at the heart of BIP47, “Reusable Payment Codes for Hierarchical Deterministic Wallets.”
+Technically it is an extended public key…

 Explore the Full Glossary